Van-Vu/car-behavioral-cloning/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* video.mp4 (a video recording of my vehicle driving autonomously around the track for at least one full lap)
 * this file writeup_report.md summarizing the results

 #### 2. Submission includes functional code